baltaazr/e-commerce/README.md

-# Grupo Jamar
+# E-Commerce

-This is an e-commerce style website I built using React, Redux and Firebase.
+This is an e-commerce website I built using React, Redux and Firebase.

 You can run it using `npm start`